hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 = Skipping hCaptcha verification on a specific form =

 The plugin has a filter to skip adding and verifying hCaptcha on a specific form.
-The filter receives three parameters: current protection status ('true' by default), source and form_id.
+The filter receives three parameters: current protection status ('true' by default), source, and form_id.

 The source is the plugin's slug (like 'directory/main-plugin-file.php'), the theme name (like 'Avada') or the WordPress core (like 'WordPress').